kisstamasj/notes/notes/Frontend/Complete React Course/3-react-routing.md

 ```
 - Nested Route:
   - Int the parent element need to use the ```Outlet``` component from ```react-router-dom```.
 This component tells react where to put the children components.
-  - index property in Route component tells to the nested rout to be the index page.
+  - ```index``` property in Route component tells to the nested route to be the index page of the parent route.
 ```jsx
 //App.js
 import Home from "./routes/home/home.component";